dermen/e080_laue/README.md

 # e080 Laue
-Scripts and instructions for processing the e080 dataset using diffBragg
+Scripts and instructions for processing the e080 dataset using diffBragg.
+If a the location of a filename in the instructions is not specified, assume it exists in this repository!

-# Instructions for setting up diffBragg on the [harvard cluster](https://www.rc.fas.harvard.edu/).
+## Instructions for setting up diffBragg on the [harvard cluster](https://www.rc.fas.harvard.edu/).

 Environment: